Remembering the life of fallen Fire Captain Ray Figueroa

-DELANO, California (KGPE) – Family and friends of fallen Porterville Fire Captain Raymond Figueroa gathered Monday for a Visitation and Rosary.
+DELANO, California (KSEE) – Family and friends of fallen Porterville Fire Captain Raymond Figueroa gathered Monday for a Visitation and Rosary.

 It was held at St. Mary’s Catholic Church in Delano and came ahead of Tuesday morning’s mass and burial.
 Capt.
 Figueroa and Firefighter Patrick Jones were killed battling the Porterville library fire almost a week ago.